Escalator: Etiquette

 In most major countries, the expectation is that escalator users wishing to stand keep to one side to allow others to climb past them on the other.
 Due to historical design purposes, riders in Canada, Germany, Hong Kong, Taiwan, the United Kingdom, France and the United States are expected to stand on the right and walk on the left.
 However, in Australia and New Zealand, the opposite is the case.
-Practice may differ from city to city within countries – in Osaka, riders stand on the right, whereas in Tokyo (and most other Japanese cities), riders stand on the left.
+Practice may differ from city to city within countries: in Osaka, riders stand on the right, whereas in Tokyo (and most other Japanese cities), riders stand on the left.

 In certain high-traffic systems, including the East Japan Railway Company and the Prague metro, escalator users are encouraged to stand on whichever side they choose, with the aim of preventing wear and tear and asymmetrical burdening.
 All Tokyo metro stations also have posters next to the escalators that ask users not to walk but instead to stand on either side.

 The practice of standing on one side and walking on the other may cause uneven wear on escalator mechanisms.

-Transport for London trialed standing on both sides (no walking) for a several month period in 2016.
+Transport for London trialed standing on both sides (no walking) for a period of several months in 2016.
 This increased capacity and eliminated queues approaching the escalator during peak travel times.
 A follow-up report was released several months later with no recommendation to continue the practice.